 Self-propelled lawn mowers are equipped with a transmission to drive the lawn mower to make it easier to skim across your lawn.
 With outstanding mulching and cutting, reviews say the Honda HRX217VKA (Est. $600) is at the top of its class.
-This mower is sold under a few different model numbers, including the Honda HRX217K5VKA (Est. $600) and the Honda HRX2175VKA (Est. $600); all have identical performance, features and pricing.
+This mower is sold under a few different model numbers by different retailers, including the Honda HRX217K5VKA (as it's known at Home Depot) and the Honda HRX2175VKA; all are the same machine.

 Among this Honda mower's premium features is Versamow, which lets users decide how much grass to mulch while bagging the rest.
 The deck-mounted Clip Director knob sets the bagging/mulching mix.
 You can also set the mower for side or rear discharge.
 The end result is a pristine looking lawn every time, regardless of the mowing conditions.
 While the extent of testing is not revealed, Popular Mechanic's Roy Berendsohn, a well-respected lawn mower reviewer, calls it "The luxury car of walk-behind lawnmowers," He also notes that, "The mower stays unusually clean as it cuts, both in wet and dry grass, or even as it plows through a pile of dry leaves."
 It's a Recommended self-propelled mower at Consumer Reports, too, earning top scores whether bagging or mulching cut grass.
 Finally, it's declared the "Best Overall" mower at Top Ten Reviews, with Noel Case saying that Honda's blade technology "results in a finer cut, which reduces clumping and makes for easier cleanup."